murars/hangman851/README.md

 At minimum, your README file should contain the following information:
 Project Title
 Table of Contents, if the README file is long
-# means
+Table of Contents means
-<b>It provides an organized list of links at the beginning of the document, allowing readers to quickly navigate to different sections of the README.<b>
+It provides an organized list of links at the beginning of the document, allowing readers to quickly navigate to different sections of the README.
-#

 A description of the project: what it does, the aim of the project, and what you learned Installation instructions
 Usage instructions